OliviaCrrbb/Boston-Airbnb-Price-Analysis/README.md

 2. Most common `amenities` available and how they attract bookings;

-3. Build a ML model that predicts property `price` based on the most popular and common features of the listings
+3. Build an ML model that predicts property `price` based on the most popular and common features of the listings

 4. Correlation heatmap for some of the most prominent `features_of_interest`;